jvns/festivals/README.md

 # festivals.jvns.ca

-This repository has:

-* a static HTML site in `site/`, deployed to https://festivals.jvns.ca
-* a bunch of Python scripts that scrape Montreal festival websites to generate the site in `src/`
+This repository has a bunch of Python scripts that scrape Montreal festival websites to generate a static HTML site.

 ## building